 A market research survey doesn't always rely on questions.
 You might research a retail location by observing pedestrian traffic.
 You may also want to carry out an experiment as part of your market research, such as a blind tasting of different products.
 Other observational techniques include watching people as they shop (accompanied shopping) as well as anonymous calls or visits to shops, restaurants or offices (mystery shopping).

 Another alternative is to use focus groups for market research.
 Rather than using large numbers of questionnaires, a focus group works with a small number of participants for in-depth research.
-For example, you might use a market research group to investigate how customers feel about your brand.
+For example, you might use a professional market researcher to investigate how customers feel about your brand.
 Participants must be carefully selected to ensure they are a representative sample.

 The Internet offers further market research opportunities.
 Online market research can be cheaper and faster than traditional surveys.
 However, while response levels are high, you have little control over the types of people that respond so it can be hard to achieve a representative sample.

 Whatever market research you are conducting, you need to understand the potential pitfalls.
 Before you start, there are also legal issues to be aware of.
 The Market Research Society produces useful guidelines.

 Questions must be carefully designed to avoid influencing the respondent's answer or confusing them about what is being asked.
 For example, if you ask customers how much they would pay, they may deliberately choose a low price in the hope of influencing you.
 Conversely, people might say they like a product sample just to be polite.

 Ensure you are asking the right people and encourage them to respond.
 Typically, market research surveys aim to get a representative sample of your target market.
 Often, busy people will decline to answer, leaving you with a research sample that is heavily weighted towards those with time on their hands.
 A professional researcher knows how to avoid this.